SublimeIbanez/logfather/README.md

 # Logfather

-A simple, lightweight, and easy-to-use logging system which.
+A simple, lightweight, and easy-to-use logging system.
 It allows for detailed log messages, configurable output levels, and supports both file and terminal output.

 ## Features
 - Easy to set up and use.